 Cover photo: Dawid Ryski for Coffee Art Calendar

 A while ago we sent out a survey to our community about coffee tasting where one of the questions touched the term “specialty coffee” and its definition.
-Actually, roughly 64 % of the respondents claimed they know what specialty coffee is, while 36 % didn’t know the meaning (but almost all are willing to learn more).
+Roughly 64 % of the respondents claimed they know what specialty coffee is, while 36 % didn’t know the meaning (but almost all are willing to learn more).
 So here it is - our little banter about specialty coffee.

 There’s always a but.
 Specialty coffee in its most technical definition is Arabica beans that have no or little defects and have been graded with a score of 80 or more during the initial cupping (the maximum score a coffee can get is 100).
 Only a few people in the world are qualified to determine the quality of beans – qualified Q graders, masters of coffee tasting.